i carry your heart with me (i carry it in

 and it's you are whatever a moon has always meant

-and whatever a sun will always sing is you here is the deepest secret nobody knows
+and whatever a sun will always sing is you

 (here is the root of the root and the bud of the bud